 For centuries, Turkey tail mushrooms have been used for their medicinal values.
 In traditional Chinese medicine, people utilized Turkey tail extract (or Yun Zhi in Mandarin) as a treatment for respiratory conditions.
-In Japan, Turkey tails are known as kawaritake, or ‘cloud mushrooms’.
+The Japanese name for Turkey tails is kawaritake, or ‘cloud mushrooms’.
 Both cultures have used Turkey tail mushrooms in tea and in powdered form.

 Full of Antioxidants

 Turkey tail mushrooms contain a wide variety of phenol and flavonoid antioxidants.
 Antioxidants are incredibly important to the health of your cells as they prevent oxidization, fight signs of aging, boost your immune system, and reduce inflammation.
 Inflammation is now being linked to long term diseases such as heart disease, lung disease, cancers, and degenerative diseases.

 According to a 2014 study, the extract from this mushroom may even be useful in fighting certain types of cancer, alongside chemotherapy.
 Turkey tail mushrooms contain compounds called polysaccharopeptide (PSP) and polysaccharide-K (PSK).
 Both of these compounds appear to inhibit the growth of cancer cells.
 PSP boosts the immune system, particularly when used alongside other cancer treatments.

 The Turkey tail mushroom can also assist in promoting gut health.
 Your gut bacteria are directly linked to your immune system and Turkey tails contain prebiotics, which help nourish these helpful bacteria.
 This is extremely valuable because the majority of ailments occur when there is a failure or overreaction of the immune system.